dannyhogan/pvp-battle/README.md

 -------
 A space-battle PVP game with realtime chat.

-This project was my first time using web sockets, experimenting with a player and entity based objects.
+This project was my first time using web sockets, and experimenting with a player and entity based objects.
-With a realtime chat room, PVP, scoring, and more to come...
-SPACE-BATTLE.IO has been a fun project to work on.
+With a realtime chat room, PVP, scoring, and more to come... this game has been a fun little project to work on.